COneal81/COneal81.github.io/_posts/2020-03-14-order_of_go_rails_application.markdown

 * Update validations in model
 * Repeat this pattern until all crud functions are working

 ## **15. DRY up your application**
 *  Use before_actions in controllers
 *  Use partials in views
 *  Any logic that is present in your controllers should be encapsulated as methods in your models.

 By creating a 'Order of Go', you will have organization to your thoughts and be able to execute your project faster.
 I hope this helps you get started building a rails application and decreases the coding timeframe of your project.

-Happy coding!!!
+Most of all...
+Have fun coding!!!